sigtm/framer-hook/README.md

 Enough chat.
 Examples:

 [Example 1: Easing + spring](http://www.sigurd.io/framer-hook/hook-example-spring.framer/)

-[Example 2: Modulation from one property type to another](http://www.sigurd.io/framer-hook/hook-example-modulator.framer/) [Example 3: Gravity, too](http://www.sigurd.io/framer-hook/hook-example-gravity.framer/)
+[Example 2: Modulation from one property type to another](http://www.sigurd.io/framer-hook/hook-example-modulator.framer/)

+[Example 3: Gravity, too](http://www.sigurd.io/framer-hook/hook-example-gravity.framer/)

 The original use case was to layer a spring animation on top of an eased animation to give more control over the timing and feel of a transition, as seen in Example 1.
 You do not need two layers to achieve this though, as shown in the first code snippet below.

 I'm not a developer nor a mathematician, so much of this is improvised, particularly the physics.
 Please do let me know, or create a pull request, if you have any suggestions for improvements.

-A more thorough documentation is included in the comments at the top of Hook.coffee.
+For a more detailed documentation, check the comments at the top of Hook.coffee.

 ### Example: Layered animation (eased + spring)